-- The 2018-19 State Budget Act was adopted on June 27, 2018.
-This state budget reflects an economy that has expanded for seven consecutive years and as in the previous year continues to prepare for a recession in the future.
-This is reinforced by the limiting of new ongoing spending obligations and increasing the state's rainy day fund.
-The COLA for FY18-19 is 2.71%.
-There is funding in the form of one-time allocation for instructional equipment and scheduled maintenance, however, it is lower when comparted to FY17-18.
-Also included in the budget was a slight increase to the base allocation from the state, which includes an increase to the marginal FTES funding rate to \$5,456 per FTES.
-The increase is intended to help partially offset the increases to PERS and STRS. - The Board of Trustees' designated contingency reserve was designated in the Adopted Budget at 14.84% of budgeted unrestricted appropriations (\$2,538,108).
-At June 30, 2019, the ending unrestricted fund balance was \$2,731,932 or 15.20% of 2018-19 unrestricted appropriations.
+- The 2019-20 State Budget Act was adopted on June 27, 2019.
+This state budget reflects an economy that has expanded for ten consecutive years and as in the previous year continues to prepare for a recession in the future.
+This is reinforced by the limiting of new ongoing spending obligations and increasing the state's rainy-day fund.
+The COLA for FY19-20 is 3.26%.
+There is funding in the form of one-time allocation for instructional equipment and scheduled maintenance, however, it is lower when comparted to FY18-19.
+Also included in the budget was a slight increase to the base allocation from the state, which includes an increase to the marginal FTES funding rate to \$5,765 per FTES. - The Board of Trustees' designated contingency reserve was designated in the Adopted Budget at 14.84% of budgeted unrestricted appropriations (\$2,538,108).
+At June 30, 2020, the ending unrestricted fund balance was \$2,731,932 or 15.20% of 2018-19 unrestricted appropriations.
 In addition to the General Fund Reserves, LTCCD held reserves in other funds for the following purposes.

-LAKE TAHOE COMMUNITY COLLEGE DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2019
+LAKE TAHOE COMMUNITY COLLEGE DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2020